-A summary of the condition of key assets at DRN Zone Substation is provided in Figure 15 below.
+A summary of the condition of key assets at BWR Zone Substation is provided in Figure 15 below.
+Approximately 65% of asset at BWR Zone Substation are in poor to very poor condition, C4 and C5 respectively.

-Figure 14: Estimated energy at risk at DRN Zone Substation
+Figure 16: Estimated energy at risk at BWR Zone substation